InfiniTensor/InfiniTensor/examples/python/paddle_model_dev.md

 2. Export paddle model to onnx model

-3. Load onnx model, nfer with InfiniTensor and
+3. Load onnx model, infer with InfiniTensor and calculate the inference accuracy

 ## Command